alexbassss/free-ton-solidity-visual-developer/README.md

 * audit annotations/bookmarks - `@audit - <msg>` `@audit-ok - <msg>` (see below)
 * generic interface for importing external scanner results - cdili json format (see below)

-##### Code Augmentation
-* Hover over Ethereum Account addresses to download the byte-code, source-code or open it in the browser
-* Hover over ASM instructions to show their signatures
-* Hover over keywords to show basic Security Notes
-* Hover over StateVar's to show declaration information

 ##### Views

 * Cockpit View